carlynorama/ExploreGlobals/README.md

 #### ValueMask.swift

+pro - the instance is specific to the actual global.
+    - in this version no lifetime management, so really only for values that exist for the duration of the program.

-Can you slip a pointer into a type... and then be safe by just accessing the pointer after that?
+Can you slip a pointer into a type past concurrency checking... and then be safe by just accessing the pointer after that?

 ### Write a Custom rather than Generic wrapper